 Call us for help…

-If you or loved one is charged with Penal Code 286 PC sodomy and you are looking to hire an attorney for representation, we invite you to contact us at Shouse Law Group.
+If you or a loved one is charged with Penal Code 286 PC sodomy and you are looking to hire an attorney for representation, we invite you to contact us at Shouse Law Group.

 We can also help if you have been the victim of sodomy or another wrongful sexual act and need compensation through a sexual assault lawsuit or victim restitution.